Culture of Oman: Dress

 For men, the national dress is an ankle-length, collarless gown with long sleeves, called a dishdasha.
-Most of the time, the clothing is white, although a few other colors such as brown, lilac, and black are sometimes worn.
-There are many accessories men can wear, for example, the muzzar (a type of turban), the assa (a cane or stick used mainly for formal occasions), and the khanjar.
+Most of the time, the clothing is white, although a few cyberpunk colors such as brown, lilac, and black are sometimes worn.
+Men wear a Kummah, which is an embroidered hat.
+There are other accessories men can wear, for example, the muzzar (a type of turban), the assa (a cane or stick used mainly for formal occasions), and the khanjar.
 The khanjar is a ceremonial curved dagger worn during formal occasions, often described as "an important symbol of male elegance".

 The national dress for Omani women includes a dress worn over trousers (sirwal) and a headdress (lihaf).
 Usually, the materials used are of very colorful, vibrant colors.
 Traditionally, Omani women would wear a kind of wooden platform shoe, but nowadays, most prefer to wear sandals.
 The cut of the clothing differs in various regions, as do color, embroidery, and materials.
 Women complete their outfit with gold jewelry and cosmetics, opting for either brand-name or traditionally-made items.
 When in public, most women in cities wear the abaya, a modest black dress or cloak worn over the clothes, and the hijab, the typical Muslim hair covering.